Housing and Residence Life

 Additional hours are scheduled at the beginning of each term.
 (Hours are subject to change.)

-The Career Services commitment to you begins your first day on campus and lasts throughout your lifetime.
-We provide a multitude of free services and support to prepare and empower you to achieve your career goals.
+The Career Services commitment to our students begins the first day on campus and lasts throughout the student’s lifetime.
+The offices provides a multitude of free services and support to prepare and empower students to achieve their career goals.

 The benefit of a small college is Daemen’s personalized approach.
-We want to get to know you, your strengths, talents, and aspirations.
-Our student-centered approach includes advising, offering individualized assessments, the iCAP (individual Career Action Plan), leadership programs and networking events as well as career lectures specific to your major.
-Plan on attending the many programs on campus, including Recruiters on Campus, professional panel discussions, resume preparation workshops, and networking events.
+This student-centered approach includes advising, offering individualized assessments, the iCAP (individual Career Action Plan), leadership programs and networking events as well as career lectures specific to our majors.
+Students have the opportunity to attend many programs on campus, including Recruiters on Campus, professional panel discussions, resume preparation workshops, and networking events.

 Career Services works closely with Global Programs to support international internships as a stand-alone opportunity or added as part of an international educational experience.
-Please meet with your Career Services Adviser to explore these opportunities.
+Students should meet with a Career Services Adviser to explore these opportunities.
 Information about these programs is also provided by GPO throughout the academic year.

-Our staff has real world experience and business and community connections to ensure you develop a successful career strategy.
+Career Services staff have real world experience and business and community connections to ensure creation of a successful career strategy.
 More information can be found on the department website: www.daemen.edu/career.
 To schedule an appointment, please call (716) 839-8334.

 Class of 2016 Employment Statistics